hellojialee/Multi-Person-Pose-using-Body-Parts/README.md

-# Multi-Person Pose Estimation using Body Parts
+# Multi-Person Pose Estimation using Body Parts Based on Gaussian Response Heatmaps

 Code and pre-trained models for our paper.